Likokoko/grocery-list/README.md

 # Future Improvements
  1.Implement a search bar to search for items in the list

-2. Add categories or tags to group items in the list
+ 2.Add categories or tags to group items in the list

  3.Implement a feature to cross off or mark items as purchased

-4. Improve the user interface with a more attractive and intuitive design.
+ 4.Improve the user interface with a more attractive and intuitive design.